linkangit/10x-Visium-HD-data-analysis/README.md

-# 🧬 10x Visium HD (Square 8 µm) — End-to-End Python Analysis
+# 🧬 10x Visium HD (8 µm) — End-to-End Analysis in Python

-A **beginner-friendly walkthrough** of a complete analysis pipeline for 10x **Visium HD** spatial transcriptomics data in Python.
-This guide mirrors the full analysis script, but breaks it into clear blocks with explanations so you can understand **what’s happening at each step** and run it confidently.
+Welcome! 👋
+This guide walks you through an **analysis pipeline** for 10x Visium HD (8 µm bin) data using Python, [Scanpy](https://scanpy.readthedocs.io/), and [Squidpy](https://squidpy.readthedocs.io/).

+- ✅ Import Visium HD data directly from 10x outputs
+- ✅ Perform QC, filtering, normalization, HVG selection
+- ✅ PCA, UMAP, Leiden clustering
+- ✅ Spatial neighborhood statistics (Squidpy)
+- ✅ Plot genes + clusters on tissue
+- ✅ Rank marker genes, visualize expression panels
+- ✅ Annotate clusters using **literature-derived marker modules**
+- ✅ Export results and generate a **Methods text snippet**

+> **Tip for beginners**: Each section starts with an explanation of *why* we’re doing it, then gives runnable Python code.

 ---

-## 🎯 What You’ll Do

-- ✅ Perform quality control (QC): filtering, normalization, HVG selection
-- ✅ Run PCA/UMAP and cluster with Leiden
-- ✅ Build spatial neighbors + run neighborhood enrichment
-- ✅ Discover cluster marker genes
-- ✅ Save a processed `.h5ad` object ready for downstream analysis

----

-## 📂 Data File Structure
+## 📂 Data Structure

-After running the 10x Genomics pipeline for Visium HD, your folder should look like this:
+After processing with the 10x Genomics pipeline, your folder should look like this:

 ```